Skip to main content

 The mansion, which most likely stood here as early as the 18th century, was later named after the Hungarian baron and retired senior officer of the Austro-Hungarian Monarchy, Ödön Vay de Vaya.

-At the end of the 19th century, Baron Ödön Vay de Vaya bought a mansion, then called Prevrat (Schloss Preurath), which he later probably rebuilt.
-The Hungarian baron came from a politically important and wealthy Hungarian Protestant noble family and married the noblewoman Adelma (b.
-Wurmbrand – Stuppach).
-They met at a young age and married when Adelma was twenty years old.
-The couple was extremely popular among the Konjice people, especially because of their charity.
-In 1897, they also built the Red Cross or “Christiane lazaret” hospital in Konjice.
+Towards the end of the 19th century, Baron Ödön Vay de Vaya bought a mansion, known as Prevrat (Schloss Preurath), which he likely renovated later on.
+Hailing from a politically influential and affluent Hungarian Protestant noble family, the Hungarian baron married Adelma, born Wurmbrand – Stuppach, a noblewoman.
+They met at a young age and married later on, when Adelma was twenty years old.
+The couple gained immense popularity among people of Slovenske Konjice, particularly for their philanthropy.
+In 1897, they also commissioned the construction of the Red Cross, or “Christiane Lazaret” hospital in Slovenske Konjice.

-They chose Slovenske Konjice as their home entirely at random.
-Adelma slid her finger across the map, and stopped at the name Gonobitz, today’s Konjice.
-They bought the mansion at Prevrat, as evidenced by the entry in the land register on February 4, 1867.
-Today, this mansion is known as Baronvaj.
+They selected Slovenske Konjice as their residence entirely by coincidence.
+Adelma randomly slid her finger across the map, until it stopped at the name Gonobitz, today known as Slovenske Konjice.
+They purchased the mansion at Prevrat, as indicated by the entry in the land register on February 4, 1867.
+Presently, this mansion is referred to as Baronvaj.

 FOR THE CURIOUS:

-• Adelma von Vay was considered a very successful healer, spiritualist and medium in her time, so she was highly valued among occult circles in Europe and America.
-With the help of homeopathy and magnetism, she treated the surrounding peasant population as well as patients from Europe and America.
+• Adelma von Vay was esteemed as a highly successful healer, spiritualist and medium during her era, earning admiration within occult circles across Europe and America.
+Employing homeopathy and magnetism, she provided treatment to the local rural community as well as patients from both Europe and America.

-• Adelma believed that their mansion was guarded by three angels with swords.
+• Adelma believed that their mansion was guarded by three angels wielding swords.

-• In 1927, Alfred Lavrič, owner of the Laurich leather factory of Slovenske Konjice, bought the mansion and the Baronvaj estate.
-At that time, the complex consisted of a villa, two smaller houses for servants and an outbuilding.
-There were four apartments in the villa with a total living area of 420 m².
-It was inhabited by Lavrič’s close associates and employees.
-The Lavrič leather family laid the foundations for the later KONUS company.
+• In 1927, Alfred Lavrič, owner of the Laurich leather factory in Slovenske Konjice, purchased the mansion and the Baronvaj estate.
+At the time, the property consisted of a villa, two smaller houses for servants and an outbuilding.
+The villa contained four apartments with a combined living space of 420 m².
+It was inhabited by Lavrič’s trusted associates and staff.
+The Lavrič leather family laid the groundwork for the subsequent establishment of the KONUS company.

 Pogled